Thomas Moore House (Indianapolis, Indiana)

-Thomas Moore House, also known as the Moore-Christian House, is a historic home located at Indianapolis, Indiana.
-It was built in the 19th century, and is a two-story, five bay, "L"-shaped, Italianate style brick dwelling.
+Thomas Moore House, also known as the Moore-Christian House, is a historic home located at 4200 Brookville Road in Indianapolis, Indiana.
+It was built in the 19th century, and is a two-story, five-bay, L-shaped, Italianate style brick dwelling.
 It has a low hipped roof with double brackets and segmental arched openings.
 At the entrance is a gable roofed awning with large, ornate brackets and ornate Queen Anne style scrollwork design on the gable front.

 It was listed on the National Register of Historic Places in 1984.

+Introduction

+The Thomas Moore House – also known as the Moore-Christian House – is a historic farmhouse on the east side of Indianapolis, Indiana (Center Township, Marion County).
+Located at 4200 Brookville Road on the west bank of Pleasant Run creek, this brick dwelling was once the center of a large 19th-century farm.
+The home is noted for its Italianate style architecture, with a symmetrical five-bay façade, decorative wooden brackets, and segmental-arched windows, accented by later Queen Anne trim on the front porch gable.
+The property carries deep historic significance due to its association with one of Indianapolis's prominent early families (the Moore family, followed by the Christian family) and the role they played in local development.
+Today, the house stands as a rare survivor of the area's agrarian past, surrounded by a neighborhood that was once the Moore farm.
+It has been recognized for its historic value – protected by a preservation easement since 1979 and listed on the National Register of Historic Places in 1984.